infominer33/infominer33.github.io/_pages/index.md

 In-depth research is time-consuming.
 In crypto, the matter is made even more challenging because of the vast amount of domain knowledge required to obtain quality results.
 What I lack in experience, I make up for with relentless search habits.

-I ask questions to ensure I understand what my clients need, commonly checking in to show my progress and ensure I'm providing value.
+I ask questions to ensure I understand what my clients need, and show my progress so we both know if I'm providing value.

-I have a passion for learning, enjoy crypto-related research, and would love to help with your research needs.
+I have a passion for crypto-related research, and would love to help with your information discovery.

 ### Content Creation